nithish1921/Salary_Prediction/README.md

 Always match your .env variable name and the key name in your code.

 ▶️ Running the Application

-For local testing, use:
+🧪 For Local Testing
+python
+Copy code
 if __name__ == '__main__':
     app.run(debug=True)

-For production (Render deployment), uncomment the serve() line:
+☁️ For Production (Render Deployment)
 Uncomment the serve() line in app.py:

+python
+Copy code
 if __name__ == '__main__':
     # serve(app, host='0.0.0.0', port=8080)  # For production (Render)
     app.run(debug=True)  # For local testing only
 📚 Future Enhancements

-- 🔐 **Add user authentication**
+🔐 Add user authentication
 Implement login and registration functionality for secure user access.

-- 📊 **Data visualization for salary trends**
+📊 Data visualization for salary trends
 Integrate interactive charts to show salary distributions and trends.

-- 🧠 **Multi-model AI support (Gemini / OpenAI / Claude)**
+🧠 Multi-model AI support (Gemini / OpenAI / Claude)
 Allow users to choose between multiple LLM providers for generating insights.

-- 🗄️ **Database integration for history tracking**
+🗄️ Database integration for history tracking
 Store previous predictions and AI insights for future reference.